pelletier/django_lightsearch/doc/searches.rst

    {% load lightsearch_data %}

-It will contains some useful tags and filters to manage results.
+It will contain some useful tags and filters to manage results.
 For now, the only one tag is ``models_type``.
 Here is its syntax:

 .. code-block:: django